Comercial Aguas Verdes

 Club Deportivo Comercial Aguas Verdes (sometimes referred as Comercial Aguas Verdes) is a Peruvian football club, playing in the city of Zarumilla, Zarumilla, Peru.

 History

 The Club Deportivo Comercial Aguas Verdes was founded on March 21, 1971.

-In the 1979 Copa Perú, the club was runner-up when tied with ADT on the last round.
+In the 1979 Copa Perú, the club was runner-up when it tied with ADT on the last round.

-In the 2009 Copa Perú, the club classified to the Departamental Stage, but was eliminated.
+In the 2009 Copa Perú, the club qualified to the Departamental Stage, but was eliminated.

-In the 2016 Copa Perú, the club classified to the National Stage, but was eliminated by EGB Tacna Heróica in the Quarterfinals.
+In the 2016 Copa Perú, the club qualified to the National Stage, but was eliminated by EGB Tacna Heróica in the Quarterfinals.